SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/google/google_workspace.md

 - Google licence Enterprise standard or higher
 - Access to SEKOIA.IO Intakes and Playbook pages with write permissions
-- The Google Cloud service account MUST have the "Pub/Sub Subscriber" permission
 - Administrator access to the Google Cloud console

 !!!
 Warning